Burttons Track and Whare/Tokomaru River (km1543)-Makahika Outdoor Pursuits Centre (km1569)

 We walked the rest of the way to the Outdoors Centre together.
 Upon arrival, the manager John gave us the run-down on the place and each a beer.
 They cater to school and corporate groups but make the facilities available to TA hikers when it’s feasible.
 We were able to sleep on mats inside the main lodge, plus take hot showers, do laundry, and use the kitchen.
 This is all by donation, with proceeds going towards troubled youth programs.
 Thank you John and Sally for all your support!

 There were 4 TA walkers already there, taking a zero to wait for better weather before beginning the Tararua range.
 Two I had seen before.
-Ozzy Tobias from Nikau Bay Camp and an Italian guy, I’m sorry I don’t know exactly how to spell his name but it’s something like Jamas.
-He was the guy that I passed wearing budgie smugglers at the Tramp Inn, way back at the of Herekino forrest.
+Aussie Tobias from Nikau Bay Camp and an Italian guy, I’m sorry I don’t know exactly how to spell his name.
+He was the guy that I passed wearing budgie smugglers at the Tramp Inn, way back at the of Herekino forest.
 I’m glad I finally got to meet him as he was very sweet.
 There was also a German couple Steph and Heinen…might have butchered that name too.
 Later, German Karima arrived.
 So we had a total of 10 staying that night.
 I learned there were about 6 that had left the morning before, including Graham and Troy, whom I met on the river.
 And just like that, I was finally in a real TA bubble.

 On a side note, one neat thing about this blog is that I make an effort to learn people’s names.
 I used to be terrible at names, so this is a real benefit.